 Sections.
 Each Section will have its own cover page, with name of section, date submitted and other details you find relevant.

 List of References (starting with Section II).
 Following your last completed section, you'll have one List of References for all of your research.
 This list will grows with each added section.
-You are expected to follow the style guidelines for Chicago 14B.
-To see specific examples see The Chicago Manual of Style Online.
-(Be sure 'Author/Date' is selected, not 'Notes and Bibliography.' ) you are expected to follow the style guidelines for Chicago 14B.
+You are expected to follow APA citation style guidelines.
 If you wish to use a different style, please contact your Coach for consideration.

 Appendix A (starting with Section II).
 For sections II and III, you are required to include "personal interactions."
 These may be email, phone or in-person.
 Following the List of References, you'll have an Appendix A documenting these personal interactions.
 This Appendix will grow as you add more sections to your report.
 To document email interactions, include the emails themselves in Appendix A. For other personal interactions (phone calls or in-person meeting), include your notes with description of interaction, date, location, and contact's name and position.